Rodstq/Task-Management-Tool/README.md

 ## Next Updates :

-* Saving your agenda of your past days
+* Saving agenda from your previous days
 * Deleting a Task
 * Schedule Tasks for a specific day or hour
 * Notification Feature